California will try to enshrine right to same-sex marriage

 The effort comes 15 years after a voter-approved initiative, Proposition 8, banned the state from recognizing same-sex marriages.
 In 2013, the U.S. Supreme Court cleared the way for same-sex marriage in California.
 The constitutional amendment is still on the books, however, and that worries advocates who think the high court may revisit the 2015 case that legalized gay marriage nationwide.

-He and Democratic Assembly Member Evan Low of Silicon Valley introduced legislation Tuesday to rescind Proposition 8.
+Wiener and Assembly Member Evan Low of Silicon Valley, both Democrats and members of the California Legislative LGBTQ Caucus, introduced legislation Tuesday to rescind Proposition 8.
 The measure would need to be approved in the Legislature by a two-thirds vote, and then it will ultimately fall to voters to decide via a referendum.

 In the days leading up to Proposition 8′s approval, Low joined opponents of the measure outside his alma mater De Anza College in Cupertino, California, to call on voters to reject the initiative.
 When it passed, it felt personal to Low, who is gay.